 Public receivables are receivables of municipalities and other public corporations.
 Examples of these include charges for health care, children's day care and fees for the performances of municipal authorities, such as permits, registrations, inspections and control.Read the full definition of the concept

-In the Labour Force Survey the employer sector is determined on the basis of the information on the job or enterprise in the Business Register.
-The classification differs to some extent from that used in the National Accounts.
-The public sector includes central and local government.
-The central government sector includes state administration, universities, the Social Insurance Institution, the Bank of Finland and unincorporated central government enterprises.
-The local government sector includes municipalities and joint municipal authorities.
-Municipalities and joint municipal authorities comprise the municipal administration, the municipal school system, as well as the unincorporated service institutions and agencies of the municipalities and joint municipal authorities, such as health centres, hospitals, day-care centres and unincorporated enterprises.
+The public sector includes central government and local government.
+The central government sector includes state administration, universities, the Social Insurance Institution, unincorporated state enterprises and social security funds.
+Municipalities and joint municipal authorities comprise the municipal administration, the municipal school system, as well as the unincorporated service institutions and establishments of municipalities and joint municipal authorities, such as health centres, hospitals, day-care centres and unincorporated enterprises of municipalities and joint municipal authorities.

 The general punishments (which can be imposed on anyone subject to the Criminal Code) are summary penal fine, fine, conditional imprisonment, community service, monitoring sentence and unconditional imprisonment.